2020 Colorado elections: Colorado Senate

 The Colorado State Senate had 18 seats out of 35 that were up for election in the general election.
 The Democratic Party retained control of the Senate, gaining the 27th Senate district from the Republican Party, strengthening their majority by one seat.

 Colorado House of Representatives

 The Colorado House had all 65 seats up for election in the general election.
 The Democratic Party retained control of the House, gaining the 38th district from the Republican Party while losing the 47th district to the Republicans, resulting in no net seat change.
 The resulting composition was 41 Democrats and 24 Republicans.

 Colorado Supreme Court

-There are two judges whose terms will expire on January 11, 2021 and their seats were up for retention election in the general election.
-These judges were Melissa Hart and Carlos Armando Samour Jr. Both of them were retained as judges.
+There were two judges whose terms expired on January 11, 2021, and their seats were up for retention election in the general election.
+These judges were Melissa Hart and Carlos Armando Samour Jr. Both were retained as judges.

 Appellate Courts

-There are two Colorado Court of Appeals justices whose terms will expire on January 11, 2021 and their seats were up for retention election in the general election.
+There were two Colorado Court of Appeals justices whose terms expired on January 11, 2021, and their seats were up for retention election in the general election.
 These judges were Craig Welling and Ted C. Tow.
-Both of them were retained as justices.
+Both were retained as justices.